ayoul3/asm-webhook/README.md

 4. Execution

-The command of the container is overwritten so that its fist starts a binary `asm-env` that will decrypt SecretsManager secrets.
+The command of the container is overwritten so that it first starts a binary `asm-env` that will decrypt SecretsManager secrets.
 After which it will start the original command with its arguments.

 ```yaml